jgeraigery/SpotlightHelp/pages/ConnectWindows/windows_chart_hyperv_cpuwaittimeperdispatch.md

 The average queue time should remain under 60,000ns.
 If the average queue time exceeds 60,000ns then an alarm is raised.
 A high alarm is raised if the average queue time exceeds 100,000ns.

-The current metric value is displayed on the Windows Server Home Page Virtualization Overhead control.
+The current metric value is displayed on the Windows Server \| Spotlight Overview page \| Virtualization Overhead control.